smorad/um_cisc_7026/lecture_7_convolution.typ

 ]

 #sslide[
-  So how does a convolutional neural network work? #pause
+  So how does a convolutional neural network work?

-  Like before, we will start with linear functions and derive a convolutional layer ]
+]

 #sslide[